dlo/ctweet/README.md

 License
 =======

-Copyright &copy 2010 Dan Loewenherz.
+Copyright &copy; 2010 Dan Loewenherz.

 See LICENSE for details.